BananaAcid/ai-operator/README.md

   -a, --agent <agent-name>, ...
 Select an agent or multiple, (a set of prompts for specific tasks) -a *, --agent *                Ask for agent with a list, even if it would not

-  -s, --sysenv                   Allow to use the complete system environment
+  -s, --sysenv                   Allow to include the complete system environment (all variables)
       --no-sysenv                ... to disable
   -e, --end                      End prompting if assumed done
       --no-end                   ... to disable